meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Who is it for?
 For highly health-conscious people who believe that cooking food is harmful as well as vegans and vegetarians.
 ### Is it backed by scientific research?
+It has some scientific evidence that shows that it

 ### Is it dangerous?